Coherus BioSciences Inc at JPMorgan Healthcare Conference Transc

 Good morning, everybody.
-I'm Chris Schott from JPMorgan and very happy to be introducing Coherus today.
-From Coherus, we have the company's President and CEO, Denny Lanfear.
+I'm Chris Schott at JPMorgan, and it's my pleasure to be introducing Coherus today.
+From the company, we have Denny Lanfear, President and CEO, who's going to make some opening remarks, and then we'll jump into a Q&A session with the broader management team after that.
+So with that, over to you, Denny.

 Dennis M. Lanfear - Coherus BioSciences, Inc. - Chairman, President & CEO